Returned Checks and Electronic Checks, ACH and EFTs

 - Send a certified letter of notification to the issuer of the returned check within (7) days of the department’s receipt of the returned check

-- The certified letter will include notification of the assessment of a returned check charge, based on the amounts above, and demand immediate payment by cashier’s check or money order
+- The certified letter will include notification of the assessment of a returned check fee, based on the amounts above, and demand immediate payment by cashier’s check or money order

 - If the department’s collection efforts have failed:

-- Non-employees: Sent to an external billing service and collection agency if the returned check and returned check charge total greater than $100 (collection cost may be assessed as well)
+- Non-employees: Sent to an external billing service and collection agency if the returned check and returned check fee total greater than $100 (collection cost may be assessed as well)

 - Employees: Bursar will help you begin the Payroll Deduction Set-Off procedures for university employees for any amount of the returned check.
 Contact the Bursar, Collections Unit at 352-392-0766 for questions and assistance

-- If the total check, including returned check charges, is less than $100, and collection activities are unsuccessful, then the department should include the check in the Annual Bad Debt Write-Off
+- If the total check, including returned check fee, is less than $100, and collection activities are unsuccessful, then the department should include the check in the Annual Bad Debt Write-Off

 Bursar Collections Unit: (352) 392-0766